MikeRyanDev/angular-decorators/README.md

 angular-decorators is a library of ES7 decorators for writing Angular 2 style code in AngularJS.

+**Notice:** While angular-decorators is stable and ready for production, it will not be receiving new feature development.
+In the future, this project will be deprecated in favor of the community fork of angular-decorators called [ng-forward](https://www.github.com/ngUpgraders/ng-forward).
+For more information on this project, checkout [this talk by Pete Bacon Darwin](https://www.youtube.com/watch?v=uXvNDcnLnwU).

 **Installation via npm**

 `npm install angular-decorators --save`